-The NCAA Rules Committee and Competition Committee are concerned about the flow of the game and the number of plays per game.
-These two bodies are instructing our officiating crews to be actively engaged in keeping our games moving.
+The NCAA Rules Committee is concerned about the flow of the game and the number of plays per game and is instructing our officiating crews to be actively engaged in keeping our games moving.
 This includes the administration of halftime, working efficiently with our TV partners and being consistent in restarting the clock after out of bounds plays and awarding first downs when prescribed by rule.

 By working as a crew to efficiently manage the game and keep it moving, officials can help prevent potential future rule changes that may have a more significant impact on our game.